pitt-cdm/2019spring/_plans/lesson-06.md

 ### Revisit criteria (10 min)
 Take a few minutes to write: realistically speaking, what are your personal aspirations with this project?
 Do you think anything needs to be altered from our baseline criteria?

+If you have changes, please share them as comments on that google doc, or start an email thread with all of us (you can reply-all to one of my emails to you), to make sure we can all see it.

 ### Before we leave...